-Your immune system is the defense mechanism your body uses to keep you safe from bacteria and viruses.
+Your immune system is the defense mechanism the body uses to keep you safe from bacteria and viruses.
 It's incredibly powerful - stronger than most people realize.
-Every time you ingest germs or bacteria, your body's immune system destroys it quickly, because it's trained to do whatever it takes to keep you from getting sick.
+Every time you ingest germs or bacteria, your body's immune system destroys it quickly, because it is trained to do whatever it takes to keep you from getting sick.

 How Cortisol Weakens the Immune System

 Cortisol weakens your immune system for a good reason.
-During periods of intense stress, as though you were about to face a predator, cortisol is trying to help reduce inflammation by weakening some of the antibodies that can increase inflammation.
+During periods of intense stress,cortisol attempts to reduce inflammation by weakening some of the antibodies that can increase inflammation.
 It also turns on natural immunity (the ability to fight off problems immediately) and moves resources away from specific immunities (the ability to prevent diseases your body knows how to control).

 Anxiety Caused By a Weak Immune System?

 There is also some evidence that those with allergies may be more prone to getting anxiety, which in turn weakens the immune system and could potentially lead to more allergies.

 It's not clear why this is the case.
 Some theories are that this occurs at a molecular level, but it is quite possible that simply living with allergies and illnesses (as one would with a weak immune system) makes life more uncomfortable and difficult, which in turn increases the likelihood of developing anxiety.
 Your immune system may not cause anxiety, but may instead contribute to behaviors that eventually lead to anxiety on their own.

 Fight Anxiety to Improve Immune System